ewanhowell5195/MinecraftTitleGenerator/README.md

-    "flat": true, // The font is a flat plane with no depth (optional) "characterSpacing": 8, // A default amount of character spacing to use (optional) "spaceWidth": 8, // The size of the space between words (optional, defaults to "8") "variants": [ // The variants for this font (optional) {
+    "flat": true, // The font is a flat plane with no depth (optional) "characterSpacing": 8, // A default amount of character spacing to use (optional) "spaceWidth": 8, // The size of the space between words (optional, defaults to "8") "shifts": { // Shifts characters around based on what characters they appear next to (optional) "aw": 8 // Shifts the character "w" 8 pixels to the left when after the character "a", "()": -4 // Shifts the character ")" 4 pixels to the right when after the character "(" },
+    "variants": [ // The variants for this font (optional) {
-        "id": "variant-id", // The ID of the variant
+        "id": "variant-id", // The ID of the variant "shifts": "inherit", // Shifts to use for the variant.
+Either an object, or set to "inherit" to inherit the base shifts (optional)
         // All other properties for variants are the same as the base font and optional.
 Any missing properties will be inherited from the base font
       }
     ]